enitinb/genai-learning/gen-ai-playgrounds/bedrock/utils/llm_type_selections/README.md

 }
 ```

 In this util I have written two versions to handle this.
-With this your calling code will only call the helper function as below
+With this your calling code will only call the helper function *interactWithLLM(prompt,llm_type) --> lly_type value 'titan' or 'claud*. example shown below

 ```
 interactWithLLM(prompt,'claud')